kremalicious/kremalicious2/ReadMe.md

 # kremalicious2

+**Deprecated: kremalicious.com is now generated with the help of Jekyll & Grunt. [kremalicious3 on GitHub](https://github.com/kremalicious/kremalicious3)**

 The site repository for kremalicious.com with the WordPress theme.

 You shouldn't use this theme on your own site.
 It wasn't coded with portability in mind and there's a lot of personalized, hardcoded stuff in there to save database queries.
 I don't even use a wp_nav_menu, so be warned.